roderickvella/Game-Agentic-Session-Learn/README.md

 On a completed session's summary, select **Create learning page**.
 You may choose an available Codex model and reasoning level; tutor and worksheet requests use Low reasoning.

-GameLearn creates a separate Codex task for each learning page or tutor request.
+GASL creates a separate Codex task for each learning page or tutor request.
 Lessons focus on recorded Unity C# changes and clearly distinguish Git evidence from likely intent.
 Non-code files such as scenes, prefabs, assets, logs, and documentation are not sent as lesson content.

 The generated guide includes: